christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/README.md

 &emsp;

-## 5. Connect database to web application
+## 5. Connect database to the web application

 For simplification, this documentation does not cover the detailed development process of the website itself.
-Using the WordPress pluging [wpDataTables](https://wpdatatables.com/pricing/) allows us to easily access any common database (MySQL, PostgreSQL, etc).
-Apparently, noSQL databases are not supported.
+Using the WordPress plugin [wpDataTables](https://wpdatatables.com/pricing/) allows us to easily access any common database (MySQL, PostgreSQL, etc).
+NoSQL databases are not supported.

 Once installed, you can connect to a database (**WordPress Website Admin Panel** > **wpDataTables** > **Settings** > **separate DB connection**) and run a query (**WordPress Website Admin Panel** > **wpDataTables** > **Create a Table/Chart**) that is automatically transformed into a table or chat: